daily Broadcast

 It goes on to say then, “One of the seven angels who held the seven bowls containing the last, seven last plagues came and said to me, ‘Come with me, I will show you the bride, the wife of the Lamb.’
 So he took me in Spirit to a great high mountain, and he showed me the Holy City, Jerusalem, descending out of heaven from God.
 It was filled with the glory of God, and sparkled like a precious gem, crystal clear, like jasper.
 It’s walls were broad and high with twelve gates, guarded by twelve angels.
 And the names of the twelve tribes of Israel were written on the gates.
 There were three gates on each side: east, north, south, and west.
 The wall of the city had twelve foundations stones, and on them were written the names of the twelve apostles of the Lamb.

-“The angel who talked to me held in his hand a gold measuring stick to measure the city, its gates, and its walls.
+“The angle who talked to me held in his hand a gold measuring stick to measure the city, its gates, and its walls.
 When he measured it, he found it was a square, as wide as it was long.
 In fact, it was in the form of a cube, for its length and width and height were each fourteen hundred miles.
 Then he measured the walls and found them to be two hundred and sixteen feet thick.
 The angel used a standard human measure.
 The wall was made of jasper, and the city was pure gold, as clear as glass.
 The wall of the city was built on foundation stones inlaid with twelve gems.”

 And then he goes on to tell what all these twelve gems were.
 Beautiful, beautiful stones.
 “The twelve gates were made of pearls, each gate from a single pearl.
 And the main street was pure gold, as clear as glass.”